-Another special table detail was our bevy of beverage containers.
-Instead of big plastic pitchers, we wanted the chic look of glass so we asked a local wine retailer to save old bottles for us (leftover from their weekly wine tastings and totally f-r-e-e).
+We also had a bevy of beverage containers.
+Instead of plastic pitchers, we wanted the polished look of glass, so we asked a local wine retailer to save old bottles for us (leftover from their weekly wine tastings and totally f-r-e-e).
 Once at home we made sure they were squeaky clean and hand labeled ‘em with a sharpie (which never rubbed off or faded in case you’re wondering).
-We used all the green bottles to hold water, brown bottles for sweet tea, and clear ones for homemade mint lemonade (fresh mint + lemonade= yum).
-Of course we also had many bottles of red and white wine on hand along with some of those cute vintage glass bottles of coca-cola.
-We really think making the effort to avoid cans and plastic kept things a bit more “special” so it didn’t look like a regular old backyard bbq.
+We used all the green bottles to hold water, brown bottles for sweet tea, and clear ones for homemade mint lemonade (fresh mint + lemonade = yum).
+Of course we also had a bunch of red and white wine bottles on hand along with some of those cute vintage glass bottles of coca-cola.
+We really think making the effort to avoid cans and plastic kept things a little more “special” so it didn’t look like a regular old backyard bbq.

-We were also trying to think of something fun that we could introduce for serious entertainment value (cotton candy machine? fireworks? drum line? sno-cone maker?) when we landed on the photobooth idea (spurred by our tradition of documenting many relationship milestones with a photobooth strip – and it tied in with our photostrip save the date cards!).
-For months we tried to hunt down something local, and then something not-so-local, to no avail (back in 2007, photobooths weren’t really “a thing” – so they were extremely hard to track down and rent).
+We also tried to think of something fun that we could introduce for entertainment value (cotton candy machine? fireworks? drum line? sno-cone maker?) when we landed on the photobooth idea (spurred by our tradition of documenting many relationship milestones with a photobooth strip – and it tied in with our photostrip save the date cards!).
+For months we tried to hunt down something local, and then something not-so-local, to no avail (back in 2007, photobooths weren’t really a thing, so they were extremely hard to track down and rent).
 But about three months before the big day a lovely local lady named Lisa-Ann launched a brand new photobooth rental business in Richmond, and we were one of her first customers.
-At $1200 for the day (which included unlimited photostrips and an on-site attendant to keep the booth running) it was certainly a splurge, but it really was the perfect touch.
-And the hysterical strips of our friends and family having fun in the booth are one of our favorite keepsakes (which we’ve collected in a leather-bound album while framing a few of our favorites around the house).
+At $1200 for the day (which included unlimited photostrips and an on-site attendant to keep the booth running) it was certainly a splurge, but the hysterical strips of our friends and family having fun in the booth are one of our favorite keepsakes (which we’ve collected in a leather-bound album while framing a few of our favorites around the house).

 But one of our very favorite photostrips was the last one taken late in the evening after all of our guests had left.
 We ducked into the booth right before they hauled it away (John wasn’t even wearing his wedding pants anymore, he had changed into shorts to start cleaning up).
 We just love how this strip perfectly captures the joy of the day and the undeniably euphoric feeling of triumph after pulling off such a fun little backyard gathering.

-We also tried to score a few points with our lovely guests by thinking of the little things to suggest that we thought of everything.
+We also tried to score a few points with our sweet guests by thinking of the little things to with their comfort in mind.
 This included offering up complimentary flip-flops for guests whose shoes were a bit too ambitious for a garden wedding.
-And of course we wanted the dollar store flip flops to look as sweet as the sentiment, so we tied pairs of them together with rustic twine and stuck ‘em in a burlap basket for easy access.
+And of course we wanted the dollar store flip flops to look as sweet as the sentiment, so we tied pairs of them together with rustic twine and stuck ’em in a burlap basket for easy access.

-We also implemented a practical and budget-friendly twist on the traditional wedding slideshow (since a big projector wasn’t in the cards for us).
-We created a clothesline version by stringing twine between two 5ft garden hooks and using charming wooden clothespins to clip the photographic story of us growing up, meeting and falling in love.
-This project was less than $20, but it really made a lasting impression and kept people entertained while they waited for their turn in the photobooth.
-And people still mention it to this day.
-To see the cute (and cringeworthy) photos for yourself, click here.
+We also implemented a practical and budget-friendly twist on the traditional wedding slideshow since a big projector wasn’t in the cards for us.
+We created a clothesline version by stringing twine between two five foot garden hooks and using charming wooden clothespins to clip the photographic story of us growing up, meeting, and falling in love.
+This project was less than $20, but it really kept people entertained while they waited for their turn in the photobooth.
+Friends and family members still mention it to this day.

 We also added some accent lighting in the form of paper lanterns hung from a pair of trees in the yard near the ceremony site.
 They provided a touch of interest while we said our vows, but more importantly they created the perfect backdrop for all of our family photos.
 The lanterns (also from Target) were battery operated so we didn’t even need to worry about wiring.
 Instead, we could focus on keeping smiles on our faces for all that picture taking.